Make March New Year Again!

 March 1st, Roman Party!

-Salve, revelers!
+Salve, time travelers!
 Get ready to step into the sandals of ancient Romans as we transport ourselves to the Kalends of March sometime around the mid-8th century BCE.
 The Kalends of March?
 Yes, that’s how the Romans called the beginning of each month.
-Alright, time-travelers: Happy New Year’s in March then; but back in a Roman Party!
+Alright, time-travelers—Happy New Year’s in March then; but back in a Roman Party!

 It’s time to honor the traditions of the Eternal City and celebrate the beginning of the Roman year in style.
 Join us for a night of feasting, merriment, and toasting to Romulus, the legendary founder of Rome.
 Don your tunics and togas, and let the festivities begin!

-Romulus, the OG party planner, made March the superstar month, and we’re here to revel in the spirit of those moonlit calendar escapades!
+Romulus, the OG party planner, made March the superstar month, and we’re here to honor his legacy—moonlight, mischief, and a New Year that actually makes sense.
 Back in the day, March was the cool kid on the block, all thanks to Romulus and his moonlit calendar escapades.

 A Shorter Year